pantsel/konga/docs/DEFAULTUSERSEEDDATA.md

     ]
 ````

-To make Konga use this file instead of the hardcoded default users you should set the enviroment variable KONGA_SEED_USER_DATA_SOURCE_FILE to point to the files location:
+To make Konga use this file, you should set the enviroment variable KONGA_SEED_USER_DATA_SOURCE_FILE to point to the files location:
 ````
 export KONGA_SEED_USER_DATA_SOURCE_FILE=~/userdb.data
 ````